emrtunali/emrtunali/README.md

 When I'm not coding, you can often find me:

 - Losing track of time while playing video games.
-- Enjoying the latest sci-fi movies and anime series.
+- Enjoying the latest sci-fi movies.

 Let's connect, share ideas, and explore potential collaborations!